-1 Main Points of the 2023 Competition 4
+1 Main Points of the 2024 Competition 3

-2 Timetable
+2 Timetable 3

-3 Tracks
+3 Tracks 3

-4 Modifications concerning XCSP with respect to the 2022 Competition
+4 Modifications concerning XCSP^3 with respect to the 2023 Competition 4

-5 Forwat 5.1 Standard Tracks 5.1.1 Constraint precedence 5.1.2 Constraint knapsack 5.1.3 Constraint binPacking 5.2 Mini-solver Tracks 6 6 7 7 7
+5 Format 5.1 Standard Tracks 5.2 Mini-solver Tracks 5 5 6

-6 Resources: Benchmarks and Tools 8
+6 Resources: Benchmarks and Tools 6

-7 Execution Environment 7.1 Command Line 7.2 Output Format 7.3 Special Considerations for Incomplete Solvers 7.3.1 Complete solvers 7.3.2 Incomplete solvers 7.4 Special Considerations for Parallel Solvers 10 13 13 14
+7 Execution Environment 7.1 Command Line 7.2 Output Format 7.3 Special Considerations for Incomplete Solvers 7.3.1 Complete solvers 7.3.2 Incomplete solvers 7.4 Special Considerations for Parallel Solvers 7 8 12 12 12 13

-8 Entering the Competition 15
+8 Entering the Competition 13

-9 Ranking 1
+9 Ranking 14

-10 Organization 16
+10 Organization 14

-1 Main Points of the 2023 Competition
+1 Main Points of the 2024 Competition

-The organization of the 2023 competition will be rather close to the one conducted in 2022.
-There are however a few minor changes that are indicated below:
+The organization of the 2024 competition will be quite close to the one conducted in 2023.
+There are however a few minor changes that are indicated in Section 4.
+As in 2022, do note that two rules will be used if necessary:

-- The perimeter (syntax, constraints) has been slighly extended, mainly introducing the constraints binPacking, knapsack and precedence for the main tracks.
-This is discussed in Section 4. - Two new rules will be used if necessary: - In case a team submits the same solver to both the main track and the mini-track of the same problem (CSP or COP), the solver will be ranked in the mini-track only if the solver is not one of the three best solvers in the main track. - In case several teams submit variations of the same solver to the same track, only the team who developed the solver and the best other team with that solver will be ranked (possibly, a second best other team, if the jury thinks that it is relevant).
+- In case a team submits the same solver to both the main track and the mini-track of the same problem (CSP or COP), the solver will be ranked in the mini-track only if the solver is not one of the three best solvers in the main track. - In case several teams submit variations of the same solver to the same track, only the team who developped the solver and the best other team with that solver will be ranked (possibly, a second best other team, if the jury thinks that it is relevant).